 All images used a drizzle pixfrac parameter value of 0.8 (final_pixfrac=0.8).
 The weight map image is equal to the inverse variance (i.e., 1/rms^2) per pixel.
 A detailed discussion of weight map conventions and noise correlation in drizzling, can be found in Casertano et al. 2000, AJ, 120, 2747, especially Section 3.5 and Appendix A.

-These data may also be downloaded with anonymous FTP (ftp archive.stsci.edu then cd /hlsps/hlf/2.0).
-The data are viewable from a browser at https://archive.stsci.edu/hlsps/hlf.
-A script (hlsp_hlf_v2.0_download.txt) is provided which uses the command line tool curl to download the entire dataset or can be edited to download only the files needed.
-Individual images can be downloaded through a web browser here.
+A script (hlsp_hlf_v2.0-v2.5_download.txt) is provided which uses the command line tool curl to download the entire dataset or can be edited to download only the files needed.

 The pixel values of the science images report the flux count rate calibrated in electron/second.
 The zero points to convert the count rate into an AB magnitude for five ACS/WFC passbands and the five WFC3/IR passbands are the following: